Representations for multidimensional down-down deconvolution of ocean-bottom seismic data: theory and practical implications: Abstract

 \section{Abstract}

 Multidimensional up-down deconvolution effectively eliminates surface-related multiples from ocean-bottom seismic data.
 Recently, several down-down deconvolution methods have been introduced as attractive alternatives.
 Whereas multidimensional up-down deconvolution fully accounts for lateral variations of the medium parameters, the underlying theory of some of the down-down deconvolution methods is essentially based on the assumption that the medium is horizontally layered.
-We derive representations for multidimensional down-down deconvolution for laterally varying media in a uniform manner and discuss the pros and cons of the various methods.
+Using reciprocity theory, this assumption is circumvented.
+This leads to representations for either receiver-side or source-side multidimensional down-down deconvolution.
+Compared with multidimensional up-down deconvolution, receiver-side down-down deconvolution only utilizes the downgoing part of the wavefield that better samples the shallow subsurface, but it is not entirely data-driven.
+Source-side down-down deconvolution benefits from the better sampled source array, but in the presence of sparsely sampled receivers it requires solving an underdetermined system of linear equations.